Claude Cowork: The Complete Guide (2026)

 Connect a service via Customize > Connectors, authenticate with OAuth, and the connector becomes available for your tasks.
 For services without pre-built connectors, deploy a custom MCP server and connect Cowork to it.

-Claude follows a tool selection hierarchy: direct connectors first (fastest), then browser automation, then Computer Use as a last resort.
+Good to know: Claude follows a tool selection hierarchy: direct connectors first (fastest), then browser automation, then Computer Use as a last resort.

 Scheduled Tasks: Recurring Automation